College and Career Readiness

 Our theory of action to build an on-ramp to postsecondary success

-By offering innovative programming and helping schools re-think the traditional school day, CCR is building an on-ramp to post-secondary success, where students:
+By offering innovative programming and helping schools re-think the traditional school day, College & Career Readiness is building an on-ramp to post-secondary success, where students:

 - Graduate high school